Testing Membership for Timed Automata: Testing membership of timed words

-$A_1$ solves a system of linear constraints for each $(s_i,s'_i)$ and accepts if there is a solution, where the variables $v_i$ represent the clock valuations in the states $s_i$.
-We extend $A_1$ to $A_2$ which takes $(u_1,....u_l)$ the ordered samples instead of a single $u_i$.\\
+$A_1$ solves a system of linear constraints for each $(s_i,s'_i)$ where the variables are the valuations on the states from $s_i$ to $s'_i$.
+We accept if there is a solution to the system and reject otherwise.
+We extend $A_1$ to $A_2$ which takes $(u_1,....u_l)$ the ordered samples as input, instead of a single $u_i$.\\